zer0-star/Fibsonicci/README.md

 Note that this computation can really be done in $`\mathbb{N}[\sqrt5]`$---and it is.

 Large integer multiplication is achieved with [FFTs](#fft), so suffers from the same precision limitation as the previous two algorithms.

+## Bostan-Mori

+This implementation uses the algorithm in p.11 of [^bm].

+[^bm]: Alin Bostan, & Ryuhei Mori.
+(2020).
+A Simple and Fast Algorithm for Computing the $N$-th Term of a Linearly Recurrent Sequence. https://arxiv.org/abs/2008.08822